 The fundamental idea behind this indicator is that the particular day’s trading range captures everything about the market sentiment, and hence this range can be used to predict the price movement of the following days.

-Central Pivot Range Indicator in Zerodha
+How to Attach Central Pivot Range Indicator on Charts?

-This is 15-minute chart of M&M here.
+This is a 15-minute chart of M&M here.
 Once you load the CPR indicator, it loads as three horizontal lines, as seen below.

 One thing that stands out is the varying width of the CPR.
 Here, the three points have been marked.

-Just look at the first arrow starting from left, ignore the CPR but look at the price action itself.
+Just look at the image above, the first arrow starting from left, ignore the CPR but look at the price action itself.
 Remember this is the 15-minute chart, and it is quite clear that the day started with a small green candle with not much movement throughout the day.
 The open and close were close to each other.

 So the point is –

-- If today is a narrow range day, tomorrow’s CPR will be a narrow ranged CPR
+• If today is a narrow-range day, tomorrow’s CPR will be a narrow-ranged CPR

 Alright, so how do we use the CPR?
-Well, this is quite straightforward –
+Well, this is quite straightforward.

 Let me elaborate.
 Assume a stock has rallied for a bit.
 The current market price is higher than the TC, and you are looking for an opportunity to set up a buy trade.